Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/117_two a half gamers session 116 - Star Wars Hunters - The Waste of potential Flaws AKA the honest review Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 116 - Star Wars Hunters - The Waste of potential  Flaws A.K.A the honest review  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #116 - Star Wars: Hunters - The Waste of potential & Flaws A.K.A the honest review – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/116_9b8eb93d.jpg)